Policies & Procedures

 If you choose to keep valuable personal items at the college, make sure the items are insured.
 Whittier College assumes no responsibility for loss of property due to theft, therefore, you are encouraged to purchase your own personal property insurance, or check to see if you are insured through your parents' homeowners' insurance.
 Remember to keep your room door locked at all times.
 Campus Safety provides engravings for personal items.

-All signs, fliers, banners, etc. posted in the residence halls must be pre-approved by your Area Coordinator.
+All signs, fliers, banners, etc. posted in the residence halls must be pre-approved by your Assistant Director.
 Bulletin boards are available for posting.
 Any items taped to glass windows and painted surfaces will be removed.
-Please see your RA or AC for further information.
+Please see your RA or AD for further information.

 Policies Regarding Resident Conduct